Imperfect Competition: Large Companies and Oligopoly

 In economic theory, there is also imperfect competition.
 In monopoly, one company and the industry are the same.
 Otherwise, there is competition among companies within an industry.
 In a modern, industrialized economy, industries and markets tend to be dominated by large corporations that have developed and adopted production and marketing technology.
 Large scale, capital intensive production leads to economies of scale.
 Using communication technology creates economies of scale in marketing.
 Together, they often lead to concentrated industries and markets.

 There are two general types of innovation - technological (production) and organizational.
 Both are necessary, sometimes occurring together.
 Historically, corporate growth depended on eliminating internal information bottlenecks to growth and expansion.
-This made possible new, larger organizational structures with increased management oversight and control.
+This made possible new, larger organizational structures with increased management oversight and control through internal cost accounting and financial systems.

 Past and continuing innovation causes corporate growth and resulting macroeconomic growth, and especially growth in real per capita income.